bluesky-social/atproto-website/README.md

 not a Cloudflare API token.
-That's deliberate: the REST API behind `wrangler r2 object put` only accepts an account-wide `Workers R2 Storage: Edit` token, which could write to every bucket in the account, while S3 credentials can be scoped to this one bucket.
-If you set `CLOUDFLARE_API_TOKEN` expecting it to be used — it isn't, and it can be removed.
+That's deliberate: the REST API behind `wrangler r2 object put` only accepts an account-wide `Workers R2 Storage: Edit` token, which could write to every bucket in the account, while S3 credentials can be scoped to this one bucket. `wrangler` commands against these objects will fail for the same reason — use an S3 client or the dashboard. `CLOUDFLARE_API_TOKEN` is not used by anything here.

 Drop an MP3 on the zone and it uploads, then writes `audioUrl`, `audioSizeBytes`, `duration`, and `durationSeconds` into `en.mdx` and